aya-en-amir/mapapp404/README.md

 ## Authors:

 # Overview
-Our program works by using user input to output a list of top locations as well as a map to pinpoint respective locations.
+Our program works by using user input to output a list of tailored locations as well as a map to pinpoint respective locations.

-When our program is run, it takes you to the first landing page (the main page).
-Here, the user enters their current mood/feeling (e.g I am feeling perplexed today).
-This prompt is then sent to our DeepSeek API, and the top 15 synonyms of the user’s sentiment are extracted.
-The platform then matches the closest locations (using the user's postal code to measure proximity) to these keywords to find a list of 5 locations that the user can go to.
-The matching between synonyms and locations is completed through Google's API which seeks out top locations from Google reviews using the produced synonyms.
-The ranking system, which is responsible for creating a list of the top 5 locations, is completed using cosine similarity equation.
+When our program runs, it takes you to the first landing page (the main page) where you enter:
+- current mood/feeling (e.g I am feeling perplexed today).
+- current postal code.
+The postal code will be given to the Google Maps API and it will return 20 nearby locations.
+Based on these location reviews and the user's prompt, the Deep Seek API will return a list of 5 locations that the user can go to.

 As a result, there are three landing pages; one for the user to input all information, one to display the top 5 recommendations, and one to display the map.

 # Purpose

-[] Says what this project does

- Says why the project was made

- Gives the user a general sense of what problem this project solves and whether it is a useful project for them
+This program is made to help user find locations tailored to their current emotiional state.

 # Table of Contents